 Emetophobia is classified as a type of phobia.
 Phobias are extreme fear about a specific object or situation.
 A case can be made that emetophobia functions more like obsessive-compulsive disorder.
 Regardless of classification, it is an extraordinarily debilitating problem.

-People with emetophobia fear throwing up.
-Most commonly, the fear centers around oneself throwing up.
-For others, the fear may be about seeing other people throw up, and often both are triggering.
+No matter how the symptoms in children and adults present, fundamentally, people with emetophobia fear throwing up.
+Most commonly, the fear centers around personally throwing up.
+For others, the fear may be about seeing other people throw up.
 For some, the thought of throwing up in front of others is terrifying with the imagined accompanying shame.
-Sensations or situations that could lead to vomiting are avoided if possible.
+All of these may be sources of anxiety.
+Sensations or situations that could lead to vomiting are strongly avoided if possible.

 Typically, it begins in childhood and affects more females than males.
 Like most anxiety disorders the severity falls on a continuum.
-Virtually no one likes to vomit, and it is typical to have a disgust response.
+Virtually no one likes to vomit, and it is common to have a disgust response.
 However, for people seeking treatment, the degree of severity is almost always extreme.
-It is common to panic when triggered.
+For example, it is common to panic when triggered.
 The urge to avoid anything associated with the possibility of throwing up is debilitating.

 Unlike other anxiety disorders, people with emetophobia believe that if they can exert enough control over themselves or the situation they can prevent it from happening.
 This reinforces the extreme measures that people may take.
-Although the research suggests this might be modestly effective in preventing throwing up, the cost to one’s daily life is dreadfully high.
-Clinicians will need to take into account the strongly held belief by their patients that all the measures taken are the reason they have not thrown up and there will be much resistance to giving those up.
+Clinicians will need to take into account the strongly held belief by their patients that all the measures taken are the reason they have not thrown up and there will be strong resistance to giving those up.

 Most people with emetophobia struggle with either nausea or fearing its onset.
 For some, the nausea is daily with little relief.
 For most, it is frequent but episodic.
 This, of course, becomes completely intertwined with eating or not eating.
 It is common for nausea to be experienced as so strong people feel sure they will vomit.
 However, in the main study about this, 98% of people reported they did NOT vomit when nauseated (Höller, et. al 2013).

-One of the main reasons the phobia persists is that once it starts the fight or flight response results in GI discomfort.
-It becomes a chicken or the egg problem.
-Is the nausea first or the anxiety?
-We do recommend that people with emetophobia consult with either an adult or pediatric physician to rule out any medical conditions.
+One of the main reasons the phobia persists is that once it starts, the fight or flight response results in GI discomfort.
+It becomes a chicken or egg problem.
+Is nausea first or anxiety?
+(We do recommend that people with emetophobia consult with either an adult or pediatric physician to rule out any medical conditions.
+This page covers some possible comorbidities.)

 Avoiding and trying to feel safe become an intrinsic and intrusive part of daily life.
 These are called safety behaviors because their purpose is safety-seeking.
 Although they provide rapid albeit limited relief (hence very reinforcing) they actually perpetuate the phobia.
 They both confirm to the person with the phobia that something is ‘dangerous’ and should be avoided, as well as exclude the experiences that would disconfirm the threat.
 An extensive list of these behaviors can be found here.